 - Pigment provides the color, gloss, and coverage.
 Paint finishes with more pigment (like flat) will provide more coverage than high gloss paint.

 - Binders keep the ingredients together and help provide adhesion.

-- Additives are what manufactures add to give paint good flow characteristics, mold resistance, or low odor.
+- Additives are what manufacturers add to give paint good flow characteristics, mold resistance, or low odor.

 - The liquid, or solvent, is the base that helps keep all these ingredients together.

 A good way to determine the quality of the paint is by the volume of solids.
 This information is on the side of the paint can.
-The percentage of solids is a good indication of the quality of paint; high quality paint should exceed 40 percent solids.
-Paint with more solids is more expensive but typically provides more value, but this always depends the project.
+The percentage of solids is a good indication of the quality of paint; high-quality paint should exceed 40 percent solids.
+Paint with more solids is more expensive but typically provides more value, but this always depends on the project.